Difference Between Correlation and Covariance

 Effectively the relationship between the 2 can be defined as:

 Both correlations and covariance find application in fields of statistical and financial analysis.
 Since correlation standardizes the relationship, it is helpful in comparison of any two variables.
-This help analyst in coming up with strategies like pair trade and hedging for not only efficient returns on portfolio but also safeguarding these returns in terms of adverse movements in the stock market.
+This help analyst in coming up with strategies like pair trade and hedging for not only efficient returns on the portfolio but also safeguarding these returns in terms of adverse movements in the stock market.

 Correlation vs Covariance Infographics